Choosing an Antenna

 I’ve also attached an NMO mount to the rain-gutter outside to hold my tri-band antenna (VHF/UHF/220) for my Anytone 578 base-station radio which uses a PL-259 antenna connector.

 These types of mounts work best if the antenna has a metal counterpoise.
 Ordinarily a mobile mount uses the car frame, the trunk (or frunk) lid, or the roof as a reference “ground” for the antenna.
 When using home-brew mounts, as I have done, connecting (electrically) to the rain gutter or the metal AC cover gives better performance.
 We’ve also see hams create antennas using cookie sheets as the counterpoise (ask your spouse first before putting a hole in the wash tub or her favorite metal cookie sheet).
 When the antenna is attached to an HT, YOU are the ground.
+Some hams connect an extra (frequency-appropriate) length of wire to the ground side of the antenna connector to improve the counterpoise efficiency (as when you keep the radio in your jacket pocket).

 Base Station Antenna for the HT?